StoreConnect/storeconnect-sensors-api-server/README.md

 ## Additional note

 For the moment, there is no additional check for incoming data.
 Indeed, the StoreConnect Sensor API implementation is a copy of the FraunhoferIOSB's GOC SensorThings implementation.
 Thus, there is no type control over extended types brought by the StoreConnect Sensor API model.
+Hence, we suppose that StoreConnect Sensor API clients respect the StoreConnect Sensor API's data model.

 ## How to contribute